amblinK581/github-network-analysis/README.md

 Our analysis provides key insights into the collaboration dynamics within GitHub’s open-source ecosystem.
 By understanding the social and behavioral factors that drive connections, platform developers can enhance recommendation algorithms and create initiatives that foster more diverse collaborations.

-How to Use This Repository

-	1. Data: The data/ folder contains the preprocessed network dataset of GitHub developers.
-	2. Scripts: The scripts/ folder includes R code for performing social network analysis and ERGM modeling.
-	3. Results: The results/ folder contains visualizations and analysis results from the network analysis.
-	4. Report: The final project report is available in the docs/ folder.

 Requirements